wavesoft/virtual-atom-smasher/doc/pre-post-questions.md

 2. > Yes.
 Hadronization is the physical process in which quarks and gluons turn into hadrons.
 3. Yes.
 Hadronizations is the physical process in which photons interact with hadrons.
 4. Yes.
 Hadronization is the physical process in which electrons interact with hadrons.

+### What is a Monte-Carlo simulation?

+Single-choice:
+1. I don't know.
+2. > Monte Carlo simulation (or Monte Carlo experiments) are a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
+3. Monte Carlo simulation is a simulation of hadronization first used in the University of Monte Carlo.
+4. Monte Carlo simulation is an optical visualization of the final state shower.

+## Hard

 ### Do you know what a Parton Shower is?